Sakunth Kumar Updated On: 27 Dec, 2019 15:31 IST

 Personal Interview: The objective of organising a personal interview is to analyse the responses of a candidate, their interpersonal, soft skills, confidence, and thought clarity.
 The interviewer can ask questions based on the details you filled in Annexure and other information based on the academic qualifications of the candidates.

-While the selection process steps remain the same, the number of steps depend on each of the MAT participating institute.
+While the selection process steps remain the same, the number of steps depends on each of the MAT participating institutes.
 The final admission list of the institute is prepared based on how the candidate performs in the various selection rounds.

 The selection process of MAT differs from B-School to B-School.
 Generally, after the candidate has taken the entrance test, a merit list is issued by the colleges and accordingly, the candidates are called for the next step of the admission process.
 This includes group discussion and personal interview.